maphew/zadam-trilium-wiki/Synchronization.md

 You can also check the server instance periodically to see if the sync finished.
 Once it's finished you should see the login screen.

-### Setup synchronization from sync server do desktop instance
+### Setup synchronization from sync server to desktop instance

 This is used when you already have sync server and you want to set up desktop instance to sync with (from) it.